ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   `key`: string (will also have a private, typed version of this property)
 -   `icon`: string - name of the Nimble icon element
 -   `severity`: string - one of the supported enum values.
 Controls color of the icon.
--   `label`: string - localized value used as the accessible name and `title` of the icon
+-   `label`: string - localized value used as the accessible name and `title` of the icon.
+Will also be displayed in the group header.
+-   `default`: boolean - presence causes this mapping to be used when no others match the value

 #### Mapping element (spinner):